-Even though this muffins are made from scratch, they don’t take that long to make.
+Even though these muffins are made from scratch, they don’t take that long to make.
 If you are bored with your back to school snacks, consider adding these pumpkin muffins.
 My daughter reminded me to pack her a few in her lunchbox and she takes great pride in helping make them!

 Pumpkin Muffins Ingredients:

 1 1/2 cups flour

 pinch of salt

 1/2 cup vegetable oil or canola oil